Vianpyro/Authentication-Service/api/README.md

 2. Add appropriate Pydantic schemas for new endpoints
 3. Include proper error handling and HTTP status codes
 4. Write tests for new functionality
-5. Update this README when adding new features
+5. Update this readme when adding new features

 ## 📝 API Documentation